Emily Blunt's 'Mary Poppins' Is As Magical And Mysterious As Ever

 In Mary Poppins Returns, the nanny floats down from the sky and into the life of a new generation of the Banks family.
 Her former charge Michael is now a widower struggling to raise three young kids on his own.
 Mary's arrival — and her friendship with a lamplighter named Jack (played by Lin-Manuel Miranda) — suffuses the family with the joy and the discipline they desperately need.

 "She is practical and yet fantastical and fastidious and yet really eccentric," Blunt says.
 "I think she rather likes that she's a mystery.
-She takes a lot of joy in that that no one can figure her out."
+She takes a lot of joy in that no one can figure her out."

 Interview Highlights